datqd/PCOS-Classification/README.md

 * Very short due to size of dataset and simplicity of the model (a few seconds)

 Stopping Training:
-* Training was so quick, there was no need to intentionally stop it
+* Training was very quick, so there was no need to intentionally stop it

 Difficulties:
 * The effectiveness of the KNN model is derived from the distance between data points, so without scaling the model performs very poorly on the dataset.
 This was solved by ensuring all features were scaled properly before training the model.